 Very simply, an area service committee is responsible for establishing and supporting a well organized, informed P.I. subcommittee.
-The P.I. subcommittee, under guidance and direction of the ASC, should establish guidelines and develop a contingency plan to respond to all requests for information from individuals, agencies or media within the geographical boundaries of the ASC.
-(See Appendices 1 and 2.)
+The P.I. subcommittee, under guidance and direction of the ASC, should establish guidelines and develop a contingency plan (see pages 5 and 6) to respond to all requests for information from individuals, agencies or media within the geographical boundaries of the ASC.